 - Parting tool: Sometimes called a flat, this is used in parting the spindle stock.
 An excellent grinding angle for the parting tool is 45 degrees, while the perimeter should be maintained at 90.
 Make sure the tool is held square to the wheel.

-- Diamond parting tool: Our experts found 45 degrees is fine for this.
+- Diamond parting tool: I found that 45 degrees is fine for this.

 5. Pushing The Tool in The Grinder

 You are now familiar with the angles for sharpening your lathe tool, so you need to make the right contact to yield the perfect results.
 It is recommended that you place the tool in the tool rest before you proceed.
 Make sure the blade isn’t pressing against the wheel of the grinder.
 Anything off will cause a lot of vibrations that would cause you to lose control.

 Once your bench grinder is set, hold the tool against the wheel of the bench grinder, making sure contact doesn’t exceed 10 seconds.
-Our team found that a few sparks are to be expected if the angles and contact are exact.
+I found that a few sparks are to be expected if the angles and contact are exact.
 Anything longer than 10 seconds would cause overheating.

 Repeat a few more times and once the bit is sharp enough, cool it in a bowl of water.
 Dry the bit before turning over to the other side.
 Be sure not to grind one side more than the other.

 You can also do this process manually.
 For this, a sanding stone of 1000 grit will be required.
 Hold the stone with one hand at 45 degrees, and with a little pressure, move your tool back and forth on the stone.

-(If you are looking for helpful tools to add to your shop, you can consider getting the best wood lathe we listed here too)
+(If you are looking for helpful tools to add to your shop, you can consider getting the best wood lathe I listed here too)

 Using a Belt Sander

 Seeing as slow-speed bench grinders are very expensive, you can opt for the best belt sander.
 They are less expensive and also perfect if you need to sharpen and shape turning tools.
 If you are going with a belt sander, it requires a two-inch belt as a one-inch belt cannot grind evenly.